Victoria’s Secret Model Kelly Gale Ditches Her Bikini Top For A ‘Swedish Sweat Sesh’ In The Sauna

 “Now, that is a body!” quipped a fourth.

-This is hardly the first time that Kelly has pushed the limits of the photo-sharing platform.
+This is hardly the first time Kelly has pushed the limits of the photo-sharing platform.
 Another recent addition to her page saw her take things a step further and go completely nude while posing outdoors.
 The skin-baring snap also proved to be extremely popular with her fans, who awarded the post over 56,000 likes.